panther142/ontology-csharp-sdk/README.md

 ## Overview

 This C# SDK aims to help .NET developers when writing applications for the Ontology Blockhain.
-The initial implementation supports RPC.

 <b> Note: This software should be considered pre-alpha and only be used on testnet (current version 0.75, address: polaris1.ont.io ) or privatenet</b>